aymtools/lifecycle/README.md

           primarySwatch: Colors.blue,
         ),
         //Use LifecycleNavigatorObserver.hookMode() to register routing event changes
-        //If you use LifecycleNavigatorObserver, you must use LifecycleRoutePage to wrap the PageContent to distribute lifecycle events.
+        //If you use LifecycleNavigatorObserver, you must use LifecycleRoute to wrap the PageContent to distribute lifecycle events.
         navigatorObservers: [
           LifecycleNavigatorObserver.hookMode(),
         ],